Skip to main content

 About your spending limit and how to increase it

-Your spending limit is your spending power to shop on Perpay, determined by various factors, including the estimated net pay you provide and verification through a pay stub.
-When you first sign up, an estimated spending limit is assigned based on the information entered during signup, but this may later be adjusted following verification.
+Your spending limit is your spending power to shop on Perpay, determined by various factors, including the estimated net pay you provide.
+When you first sign up, an estimated spending limit is assigned based on the information entered during signup, but this may later be adjusted following account verification.
 Use your spending limit as a guide to inform your shopping experience, and remember that all orders must remain within it to be eligible for approval.

 Initial vs. Final Spending Limits